in the Courtyard

 Yes!
 Please feel free to forward this to others you’d like to invite, and don’t hesitate to call or email with any questions or concerns.

-For more information, please email Jeff Martinhauk or Christian Gillette.
+For more information, please email Jeff Martinhauk.
 Please stay tuned to our website and social media for updates, as conditions change quickly!
 You can find the event on our calendar here and the liturgy here.

 What COVID safety precautions are you taking?